shpog/Procedural-Terrain-Generation/README.md

 # Procedural-Terrain-Generation
-Tests for procedural terrain generation (Heightmaps) using Perlin and simplex noises.
+Tests for procedural terrain generation (Heightmaps) using Perlin.js